+- Finishing up Lecture 9 (and Lecture 7!)

 - Quick review of iterators

 - Implementation of iterators in our homemade Vec class (from Lecture 7)

 - const and reference on return values

 - Building our own basic linked lists:

 - Stepping through a list

 - Push back

-- $\dots \&$ even more in the next couple lectures!
+- ... & even more in the next couple lectures!